 Greenhills is a very small village located in the state of Ohio.
 With a population of 3,663 people and just one neighborhood, Greenhills is the 332nd largest community in Ohio.

-Greenhills is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Greenhills is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Greenhills is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Greenhills who work in management occupations (15.32%), sales jobs (11.22%), and office and administrative support (10.44%).

 Also of interest is that Greenhills has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Greenhills is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.44% of adults 25 and older in the village have at least a bachelor's degree.
+The overall education level of Greenhills is somewhat higher than in the average US city of 21.84%: 28.44% of adults 25 and older in the village have at least a bachelor's degree.

 The per capita income in Greenhills in 2022 was $31,923, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $127,692 for a family of four.
 However, Greenhills contains both very wealthy and poor people as well.